White-Edged (Albimarginata) Betta

 - Feed small meaty foods 4-6 days a week: live/frozen baby brine, daphnia, cyclops, blackworms, and small bloodworms-most albimarginata ignore flakes and some pellets unless you train them slowly.

-- They're mouthbrooders, not bubble nesters: the male holds eggs/fry in his mouth for roughly 10-14 days, so don't panic when he stops eating and hides-just keep things calm and avoid netting him.
+- They're mouthbrooders, not bubble nesters: the male holds eggs/fry in his mouth (incubation length varies by temperature and conditions), so don't panic when he stops eating and hides—keep things calm and avoid stressing or netting him.

 - Tankmates: best as a species tank or with tiny, chill fish that like warm soft water (small rasboras) and peaceful shrimp; skip fin-nippers and anything pushy that'll hog food.